© Wisconsinart | Dreamstime.com

 While many people welcome the changing seasons, those with allergies see the beginning of spring and fall as the time when they have to load up on extra tissues, thanks to congestion.
 Nasal conditions, often caused by allergies, can be irritating, painful, annoying, and disruptive.
 However, by recognizing the source of your allergy, you can more easily find relief and perhaps even help control flare-ups.

 The best way to prevent nasal allergy symptoms is to manage your allergies before your body has a chance to adversely respond to substances.
 One way is to begin medications before seasonal allergies attack.
 Another is to plan on staying indoors when pollen counts are high—and shower after being outside.
-Take care to keep your home free of pet dander, mold, and dust.
+Take care to keep your home free of pet dander from dogs and cats, mold, and dust.

 Congestion: Nasal Irritation Causes and Risk Factors